-Who will Biden's cabinet picks be?
+Who will Biden's Cabinet picks be?
 Here are some leading contenders

 But with the Republicans the odds-on favorites to keep a slim majority in the Senate – the chamber of Congress that approves presidential nominations – Biden faces a tough task.
 But he said that his party’s inability – as of now – to regain the Senate majority won’t change his selection of nominees.

 It's not just Republicans who could pose problems.
-There’s also pressure from the left wing of the Democratic Party, which is pushing for Biden to name strong progressives to the cabinet.
+There’s also pressure from the left wing of the Democratic Party, which is pushing for Biden to name strong progressives to the Cabinet.

-And Biden, who during the presidential primaries promised that his cabinet “will look like the country,” is also under pressure to name the most diverse administration in the nation’s history.
+And Biden, who during the presidential primaries promised that his Cabinet “will look like the country,” is also under pressure to name the most diverse administration in the nation’s history.

-Here’s a look at some of the names being bandied about for some of the top cabinet positions in the upcoming Biden administration.
+Here’s a look at some of the names being bandied about for some of the top Cabinet positions in the upcoming Biden administration.

 Attorney General

 Democratic Sen. Doug Jones of Alabama, who was defeated by Republican challenger Tommy Tuberville in last week’s election, will be out of work come January.
-While the former U.S. attorney in Alabama doesn’t add diversity to the cabinet, the longtime Biden friend brings a strong civil rights record.
+While the former U.S. attorney in Alabama doesn’t add diversity to the Cabinet, the longtime Biden friend brings a strong civil rights record.

 SHIFT IN DEMOGRAPHICS FAILED TO DELIVER LANDSLIDE DEMS DREAMED ABOUT